penguinpowernz/stonkcritter/README.md

 # stonkcritter

-A telegram bot that notifies you when a US congress critter makes a trade on the stock market: https://t.me/stonkcritter (only running on https://t.me/insidestonks for testing right now)
+A telegram bot that notifies you when a US congress critter makes a trade on the stock market at https://t.me/stonkcritter or with personal subscriptions via [@stonkcritter_bot](https://t.me/stonkcritter_bot)

 Please note this does not index or tell you who has what stocks, only what stock trades have happened when they are disclosed.
 For that, visit the terrific sites from which this bot gets it's updates: